 Julie Lowe offers a wonderful, thriving adult evening ballet program with classes for everyone, from absolute beginners to seasoned long time students.
 We know you will love Julie’s classes!
-Our 8-week May/June series begins May 7th.
-Registration for all of the series classes is open here.
-Please email us if you have any questions.
-Thank you!
+Our 8-week Fall September/October series begins the first week of September.
+View downloadable flyer by clicking here.

 (And What You Can Do About It)